BoltzExchange/boltz-client/docs/wallets.md

 To create a new Liquid called "MyLiquidWallet" run:

-`boltzcli wallet create MyLiquidWallet L-BTC`
+`boltzcli wallet create MyLiquidWallet LBTC`

 Existing wallets can be **imported**.
 This can be done as hot wallet via mnemonic or cold read-only wallet via xpub or core descriptor.
 Read-only wallets can serve as a swap target for reverse swaps.